 A: It really depends on what kind of mermaid you are.
 If you are entertaining at dry events or maybe splash around with kids in a pool at birthday parties, freediving skills are not the most important skills to have.
 If you are teaching mermaiding to others, are an underwater model or perform in underwater shows your freediving skills are very important.
 To be able to look natural underwater while performing you need to feel relaxed.
 You can only be relaxed underwater when you know that you have enough Oxygen in your body to stop breathing for a while.
 Personally, I would recommend to join a basic freediving course and more if you like.

-A: I am an absolute animal lover.
+A: I am a total animal lover.
 That’s why I don’t support any campaigns and events that support the hurting or killing of animals.
-I don’t do any mermaid shows in zoos or aquariums if they are facilities with keep animals in captivity just for the amusement and entertainment of humans.
-I do mermaid shows on special environmental events or to support campaigns which create awareness for our oceans.
+I don’t do any mermaid shows in zoos or aquariums that keep animals in captivity just for the amusement and entertainment of humans.
+I do mermaid shows for special environmental events or to support campaigns which create awareness for our oceans.
 Therefore, I swam in the shark tank of Underwater World Pattaya in Thailand.
 I also swam in the shark tank of Aquaria KLCC in Malaysia for the “Save our Fins” campaign and took photos at Sea Life in Germany for a “SharkChance” photo campaign.

 Q: Kids must ask you tons of funny questions, want to share some of those?

 A: I love working with kids, they are hilarious.
 Usually they ask me where I live, how old I am, what I eat, how I came on land and other similar questions.
 You really need to get your story right and be prepared for everything.
 I performed at a school in Perth a while ago and one of the kids asked me how mermaids have babies.
 I replied “the same way as dolphins”.
 Then she asked how dolphins have babies and at that point luckily the teacher stepped in and said that they’ll cover that topic later